fhumbertodf/dicionario/Textos1.md

 Milo cannot have kittens.
 She is fixed.
 Milo likes to eat.
-Milo likes to play outside
+Milo likes to play outside.
 Milo likes to hunt for birds.
 Milo likes to hunt for mice.
 She likes her ears scratched.